Frequently Asked Questions

 If we need to use fertility injections, will I have to administer them?

 If your physician recommends injections, either you or a support person (friend, partner, co-worker) can administer the shots.
 The injections need to be done around the same time every day, and afternoon or evening is preferable.
-Your nurse will review injection teaching with you at your visit, and there are great online videos if necessary.
+Your nurse will review injection instruction with you at your visit.

 If you have further questions, please don’t hesitate to contact the knowledgable staff at Alabama Fertility.